Nathan Healy

 California Solar Incentives

-Oakland residents have access to several solar incentives in California that help reduce the upfront cost of going solar.
+Oakland homeowners served by PG&E may qualify for several solar incentives in California that can help reduce the cost of going solar.

 Incentive Type Description Source